swuecho/swuecho.github.io/_posts/2023-03-22-user-viper-to-autoload-env-vars-to-struct.md

 ## Step 1: Bind the environment variables based on the struct

-The first step is to bind the environment variables based on the struct.
-Then we use reflection to traverse the structure and bind the environment variable based on the respective struct field.
+The first step is traverse the structure and then bind the environment variable based on the respective struct field.

 We have defined a `getFlattenKeys` function which takes the prefix and the reflect value as arguments.
 This function is responsible for returning the flattened keys for configuration.
 If the value of `v.Kind()` is `reflect.Struct`, we traverse the structure and recursively call the `getFlattenKeys` function.
 If the value of `v.Kind()` is anything else, we append the prefix to the keys.